FromSunNews/voting-contract/README.md

    ***Description***: This function is close a vote session, switch is_active to false, just owner of voting session can do this action
    ***Arguments***: vote_session_id: u64
 # 📑 Lisence
+This project is licensed under the Apache-2.0 License.
+Original work is attributed to various sources such as the [Pontem Network](https://github.com/pontem-network/U256) and [Aptos Framework](https://github.com/aptos-labs/aptos-core).